Let’s talk about popular proof of stake cryptocurrencies today…

 For starters, here is a list of the best POS cryptocurrencies…

 1. ETH 2.0 (5-7%)

 Ethereum is not the most profitable yet most popular proof of stake coin.

 Ethereum network is the most used and in-demand blockchain network at the moment.
-More than 2800 Decentralized Applications are built on it, which are clogging the network, and there is an urgent need to scale it.
+More than 2800 Decentralized Applications are built on it, clogging the network, and there is an urgent need to scale it.

 Ethereum is currently a Proof of Work (PoW) network, and to solve its scalability issues, it is scheduled for its next big update, i.e., Ethereum 2.0, which would convert it into a Proof of Stake network.
-This would optimally scale and secure the network and allow building more innovative Decentralized Applications.
+This would optimally scale and secure the network and allow the building of more innovative Decentralized Applications.